ethereum/ethereum-org-website/docs/deploy-and-review-process.md

 ### Adding tutorials

 Adding new tutorials to [ethereum.org](http://ethereum.org) is currently low-priority.
 We are currently in the middle of an epic to revamp our tutorials.
 As part of this, we’ll be reviewing our existing tutorials, purging outdated or low-quality tutorials, and refining our listing criteria for future tutorials to meet our increased standards.
-Please always create an issue to discuss the usefulness of your proposed tutorial before opening a PR.;
+Please always create an issue to discuss the usefulness of your proposed tutorial before opening a PR.

 **Timeline:** PRs should be closed or merged within 30 days of opening.